-MSCI Inc. (MSCI)’s move to resume coverage of Saudi shares in standalone indexes could pave the way for emerging-market status should the exchange open to foreign investors, Schroder Investment Management Ltd. and Citigroup Inc. (C) said.
+MSCI Inc. (MSCI:US)’s move to resume coverage of Saudi shares in standalone indexes could pave the way for emerging-market status should the exchange open to foreign investors, Schroder Investment Management Ltd. and Citigroup Inc. (C:US) said.

 “This is a very positive development and a step in the right direction for a potential inclusion into the MSCI Emerging Markets Index (MXEF), once the market opens up for foreign investments,” Rami Sidani, the Dubai-based head of Middle East and North Africa investments at Schroder Investment Management, whose parent company oversees about $291 billion, said in a telephone interview.